meirisoda/obsidian/School_Fall2023/PSCL389/Group Project/Reading Notes.md

 They were also asked to rate how much credit or blame they assigned to themselves for their outcome and divide the responsibility among four potentially causal factors: themselves, others, the environment and chance.
+Asked to place their accident on a scale of "best and worst things that can happen in your life".